Data for oil and gas wells around the UK: production history, income, expenditure on exploration, spills, remaining reserves and approvals.

-In total, 759 fields and potential developments or past discoveries, both offshore and onshore, were reviewed
+In total, 755 fields and potential developments or past discoveries, both offshore and onshore, were reviewed.

-We have made some changes to the way we report Undiscovered Resources and the Summary Table – further details are given in the page referenced below.
+This change has also resulted in some modifications to the way we report Contingent Resources for discoveries in the Summary Table – further details are given in the page referenced below.

 Information about the data

-- analysis in the oil and gas tables is focused on (remaining) reserves (rather than estimated ultimate recovery)
+- Analysis in the oil and gas tables is focused on remaining reserves.

-- the overall summary page presents tabular figures for discovered resources only, and offers an explanatory paragraph that takes account of the estimates for undiscovered resources to arrive at a best estimate of remaining recoverable UKCS hydrocarbon resources.
+- Overall summary page presents tabular figures for discovered resources only, and offers an explanatory paragraph that takes account of the estimates for undiscovered resources to arrive at a best estimate of remaining recoverable UKCS hydrocarbon resources.

-- the summary table is presented in billion barrels of oil equivalent (boe) to allow comparison of oil and gas data.
+- Summary tables are presented in billion barrels of oil equivalent (boe) to allow comparison of oil and gas data.

-- Appendix 2 shows historic UK oil and gas reserves and production figures and is the data used to generate the oil and gas reserves v time charts
+- Appendix 2 shows historic UK oil and gas reserves, contingent resources and production figures and is the data used to generate the oil and gas reserves and resources v time charts

 |Estimated ultimate recovery||Total recovery from a field, i.e. reserves plus past production|